hashicorp/terraform-provider-azurerm/website/docs/r/application_insights.html.markdown

 * `instrumentation_key` - The Instrumentation Key for this Application Insights component.
 (Sensitive)

-* `workspace_id` - The ID of the Log Analytics workspace component associated with the Application Insights component

 * `connection_string` - The Connection String for this Application Insights component.
 (Sensitive)

 ## Timeouts